 On this page:

-A stillbirth which occurs in NSW is registered as a birth and contains a notation of the stillbirth.
+A stillbirth which occurs in NSW is legally required to be registered as a birth and will contain a notation of the stillbirth.
 At the time of registration you also have the option to purchase a birth certificate.
 As a stillbirth is not registered as a death, the Registry cannot issue a death certificate.

 If your baby died shortly after birth, you still need to register the birth of your child.
 You also have the option to purchase a birth certificate at this time.
 The funeral director will submit all relevant paperwork relating to the death and may make an application for the death certificate on your behalf.